Chasing Moving Targets with Online Self-Play Reinforcement Learning for Safer Language Models: Acknowledgment

 \section{Acknowledgment}

-This work was supported in part by DARPA under the ITM program (FA8650-23-C-7316); the Cooperative AI Foundation; the UW-Amazon Science Gift Hub; Amazon Middle Mile Products and Technology Team; Sony Research Award; UW-Tsukuba Amazon NVIDIA Cross Pacific AI Initiative (XPAI); the Microsoft Accelerate Foundation Models Research Program; the AI2050 program at Schmidt Sciences; NSF IIS-1901386; NSF CAREER IIS-2142794; NSF CCF-2212261; NSF IIS-2229881; NIH R01MH125179; and a Garvey Institute Innovation grant.
-We thank Mark Lanctot, Yanming Wan, and our colleagues at the SocialRL Lab and bdata Lab at the University of Washington for their valuable feedback and support.
+This research was supported by NSF IIS 2229881, the Cooperative AI Foundation, the UW-Amazon Science Gift Hub, Sony Research Award, UW-Tsukuba Amazon NVIDIA Cross Pacific AI Initiative (XPAI), the Microsoft Accelerate Foundation Models Research Program, Character.AI, DoorDash, Google TPU Builders Program, and the Schmidt AI2050 Fellows program.
+This research was also supported in part by NSF CAREER IIS-2142794, Wellcome, Path, Google, and the Garvey Institute for Brain Health Solutions.
+This material is based upon work supported by the Defense Advanced Research Projects Agency and the Air Force Research Laboratory, contract number(s): FA8650-23-C-7316.
+Any opinions, findings and conclusions, or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of AFRL or DARPA.

+We thank Marc Lanctot, Luke Zettlemoyer, Yanming Wan, and our colleagues at the SocialRL Lab and bdata Lab at the University of Washington for their valuable feedback and support.